ChilliCream/hotchocolate-docs/docs/code-first-resolvers.md

 This will let us drill into the friends and their friends and so on very nicely.

-Now lets tell our schema how the .net type translates to our desired schemm:
+Now lets tell our schema how the .net type translates to our desired schema:

 ```csharp
 public class PersonType : ObjectType<Person>